inetic/deflect-ouisync-mirrors/README.md

 $ read_token=$(./ouisync-web.sh --get-token read)
 ```

-_server_: Import the repo using the `read_token` from above and start serving it on port 8080
+_mirror_: Import the repo using the `read_token` from above and start serving it on port 8080

 ```bash
 $ # Start the Docker container and ouisync inside it